 We all go through difficult financial situations at different times in our lives and it can be stressful.
 Many people feel embarrassed and unwilling to ask for help.
 It’s normal to have questions about the financial agreements you have in place when you’re going through this, and ask about ways you can alleviate some of the stress that comes from bills including your mortgage.
 There are plenty of options available to you but it’s important to understand the pros and cons of walking away from your mortgage, and learning how it can be done without ruining your credit.

+Yes, it is possible to walk away from a mortgage and there are options available you should be aware of and explore.
 If you are underwater on your mortgage, you owe more on your mortgage than the total amount your house is worth.
 You might be in a financially challenging time and unable to keep up with your mortgage payments, or maybe you’re moving, and because of the condition your house is in, it’s not selling fast enough.

 A strategic default might seem like the solution for you, where you choose to walk away from your mortgage.
 Unfortunately, this can negatively affect your credit score and the results of this can take years to escape from.

 Luckily there are options for you to walk away from your mortgage without causing severe damage to your credit score.

 Lenders generally want to avoid foreclosure due to the lengthy and costly process and to avoid this, they will likely discuss alternative options with you.
 One of the options that may be available is a loan modification.
 With this option, the lender will modify the loan by lowering the payment amount, extending the term, reducing the interest rate, and maybe even forgiving the principal.